Laura Hillenbrand: Career

 Her first book was the acclaimed Seabiscuit: An American Legend (2001), a nonfiction account of the career of the great racehorse.
 She won the William Hill Sports Book of the Year in 2001 for this book.
 She says she was compelled to tell the story because she "found fascinating people living a story that was improbable, breathtaking and ultimately more satisfying than any story [she'd] ever come across."
 She first covered the subject in an essay, "Four Good Legs Between Us", that was published in American Heritage magazine.
 Given positive feedback, she decided to proceed to write a full-length book.

 In a C-Span record of a rare personal appearance on 29 August 2002 to promote Seabiscuit, Hillenbrand said:

 "When you're a journalist you get used to working for almost no money and nobody earns less than I did.
 You tell stories because you want to tell stories and this was the story I waited my career for."

 The book received positive reviews for the storytelling and research.
 It was adapted as the film Seabiscuit, nominated for Best Picture of 2003 at the 76th Academy Awards.

 Hillenbrand's second book, Unbroken: A World War II Story of Survival, Resilience, and Redemption (2010), was a biography of World War II hero Louis Zamperini, an Olympian track runner.
 The book's film adaptation is called Unbroken (2014).

-These two books have dominated the best seller lists in both hardback and paperback.
-Combined, they have sold more than 10 million copies, which was reported in 2016 to have increased to over 13 million copies.
+These two books topped the best seller lists in both hardback and paperback.
+Combined, they sold more than 10 million copies, which was reported in 2016 to have increased to over 13 million copies.